 Located among farmlands and the “Fruit Belt” of Pennsylvania, the historic town of Gettysburg draws both tourist and retirees.
 Well known for its historical significance during the Civil War, most importantly the Battle of Gettysburg (1863) and President Lincoln’s Gettysburg Address, it is also home to the Gettysburg National Battlefield in the Gettysburg National Military Park.
 As a tourist and retirement destination, Gettysburg also offers beautiful countryside with apple orchards, peaches and vineyards, and is becoming popular as a farm-to-table community with its agricultural bounty.
 Situated in southern Pennsylvania and just 90 minutes from Baltimore and Washington D.C., the small town has a population of just under 8,00 residents and is home to Gettysburg College, Harrisburg Area Community College and United Lutheran Seminary.
 After he left the Whitehouse in 1961, President Dwight D. Eisenhower and his wife Mamie retired to a farm near Gettysburg until his death in 1969.
-Photo of Gettysburg National Cemetery courtesy of Wikipedia and Henryhartley; photo of The 1906 Beaux-Arts architecture (left) on the borough's Lincoln Square was the First National Bank building used as a WWII spotter post for aircraft and became the Adams County National Bank courtesy of Wikipedia and Aurora30; photo of Perspective view of the main house of the Eisenhower Farm courtesy of Wikipedia and Jack E. Boucher.
+Photo of Gettysburg National Cemetery courtesy of Wikipedia and Henryhartley (public domain); photo of Perspective view of the main house of the Eisenhower Farm courtesy of Wikipedia and Jack E. Boucher (public domain).

 Watch this short Youtube video prepared by Visit The USA: